Loki-Astari/geeky-nextjs/content/posts/Vector-ResourceManagementAllocation.md

     Vector& operator=(Vector const& copy)
     {
         // Copy Object
         // This is relatively easy.
-But I want to cover this in detail in a subsquent post. return *this;
+But I want to cover this in detail in a subsequent post. return *this;
     }
 };